DataDog/schema/service-catalog/README.md

 # Schema (v3)
- An [Entity Catalog](https://docs.datadoghq.com/service_catalog/add_metadata#metadata-schema-v30-beta) is a powerful way to capture and manage the complex web of relationships between all the components of an organization's infrastructure and softwares, beyond services.
+ The [Software Catalog](https://docs.datadoghq.com/api/latest/software-catalog/) is a powerful way to capture and manage the complex web of relationships between all the components of an organization's infrastructure and softwares, beyond services.

 # Schema (v2.2)
 Service Definition Schema is a JSON Schema that can be used to define metadata about a service in Datadog's Software Catalog.
 The latest schema version is v2.2.
 The schema is often used to: